Jackpot Digital Signs Penn Ent - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / June 20, 2023 / Jackpot Digital Inc. (the "Company" or "Jackpot") (TSXV:JJ, Financial)(TSXV:JJ.WT.B, Financial)(TSXV:JJ.WT.C, Financial)(OTCQB:JPOTF)(Frankfurt Exchange:LVH3) is pleased to announce it has signed a letter of intent ("LOI") to install the Company's Jackpot Blitz® dealerless poker ETG at Penn Entertainment's Hollywood Casino & Resort Gulf Coast, located in Bay St. Louis, Mississippi, USA, adding yet another new jurisdiction to the Company's growing Jackpot Blitz® footprint.
+VANCOUVER, BC / ACCESSWIRE / June 22, 2023 / Jackpot Digital Inc. (the "Company" or "Jackpot") (TSXV:JJ, Financial)(TSX-V:JJ.WT.B)(TSX-V:JJ.WT.C)(US OTCQB:JPOTF)(Frankfurt Exchange:LVH3) is pleased to announce it has signed a letter of intent ("LOI") to install the Company's Jackpot Blitz® dealerless poker ETG at Penn Entertainment's Boomtown Casino Biloxi, located in Biloxi, Mississippi, USA.
 The installation is subject to Jackpot obtaining the customary regulatory and licensing approvals.

 Each new table installed shall represent additional monthly recurring revenue to the Company.